Requirements for mobile food businesses

 These guides have been written by the Food Standards Agency, and will cover most enquiries you may have.
 The Food Standards Agency website is a great resource for all food enquiries, and offers in-depth information on most food-related topics.

 The majority of food businesses will need to register with us 28 days before starting to operate.
 This process is simple and free.
 You'll also be required to have a documented food safety management system such as the Food Standard Agency’s ‘Safer Food Better Business’ pack.

-Alternatively, you can purchase a printed pack and 12 month diary for £10 each plus postage and packaging.
-To request a pack please email firstname.lastname@example.org
+Alternatively you can purchase a full-colour ring-bound printed pack (£15) and/or a 12 month diary pack (£10 each) plus postage and packaging from Shropshire Council.
+To request a pack please email email@example.com

 We recommend that all food handlers undertake a level 2 food hygiene course.
 For more details regarding training please see our Food Hygiene Training Pages.